 The ILT has as general approach regarding slot misuse at coordinated airports in the Netherlands.

-The approach is explained in the intervention ladder.
+The approach is explained in the intervention matrix.
 The application of the intervention ladder can result in different types of sanctions for violations regarding slot misuse:

 - The airline can be sanctioned with an official warning.

 - The airline can be summoned for a corrective hearing (administrative discussion).